 THE ASSOCIATED PRESS

-IN COLORADO:
+_________________________IN COLORADO:

 Changes taking effect this year will allow alkaline hydrolysis in Colorado, Kansas and Maryland.
 Gov. John Hickenlooper signed a Colorado bill into law April 6.
 It was already legal in Florida, Maine, Minnesota and Oregon.
 New York and California also are considering allowing it.